Christian Nationalist Crusade: History

 After being the presidential candidate for the America First Party in the 1944 election, Gerald L. K. Smith announced a renaming of the party to the Christian Nationalist Party in August, 1947.
 Also in 1947, Gerald L. K. Smith founded the Christian Nationalist Crusade in St. Louis, Missouri.
 Initially, Smith announced that the party would not nominate a candidate for the 1948 election.

-The organization engaged in publication and distribution of texts advocating its views, and produced monthly magazine called The Cross and the Flag.
+The organization engaged in publication and distribution of texts advocating its views, and produced a monthly magazine called The Cross and the Flag.
 Particular targets identified by its head, Gerald L. K. Smith, included radio commentator Drew Pearson, Hollywood communists, and jazz music.

 The Christian Nationalist Crusade engaged in the circulation of petitions urging national action opposing desegregation.
 As a political party, the Christian Nationalist Party unsuccessfully ran candidates in the Missouri general election of 1950.
 The party nominated Douglas MacArthur for president in 1952.
 MacArthur's name appeared on the ballot in Missouri, where he received 535 votes, but without his endorsement.

 The Rev. Alvin Mayall, of Bakersfield, Calif., headed the organization in 1968 when he also was named head of the Wallace-for-President campaign.
 Wallace campaign organizers concluded Mayall "had far more interest in Jew-baiting than in electing George Wallace."

 The organization moved its offices to Glendale, California, in 1953.
 Following Smith's death in 1976, control of the CNC passed to his nephew, Roland Lee Morgan.
 As editor of The Cross and the Flag, Morgan shorted the publication's standard length, doubled the subscription price, and published mostly reprinted articles from Smith rather than new content.
 In December 1977, Morgan moved the headquarters to Eureka Springs, Missouri.